 Alternatively, in extended plants, it is possible to install more than one Interface Protections, each one which controls a single Interface Switch.
 However, in this case an OR logic shall be adopted between the protections, in order to open all the Interface Switches once one of the protections has detected an abnormal condition of the grid.
-This circuital condition shall be evaluated and preliminary approved by DEWA.

-3.5 For RRGPs with a Maximum Capacity > 20 kW a backup switch to the Interface Switch shall be provided.
+This circuital condition shall be evaluated and preliminarily approved by DEWA.
+3.5 For RRGPs with a Maximum Capacity > 20 kW and with a separate interface protection device, a backup switch to the Interface Switch shall be provided.
 This may also consist of an already existing switch, e.g. a main incomer, in any case a device which will be able to separate the RRGUs from the network in case of failure of the Interface Switch.